 Grade points are computed by multiplying the number of semester hour credits per course by the grade earned.
 The grade point average (GPA) is computed by dividing the total number of quality points by the total number of net hours taken.
 In the calculation of grade point average, the semester hours for the first repetition of a course will not count in computing net semester hours taken, but in subsequent repetitions, semester hours will be included in computing net semester hours taken.
-For a repeated course, the higher grade of the first two course grades earned plus the grades on all other repetitions, however, may recalculate a student's grade point average and include all grades in that calculation.
+For a repeated course, the higher grade of the first two course grades earned plus the grades on all other repetitions will determine the number of quality points earned.
+Other institutions, however, may recalculate a student's grade point average and include all grades in that calculation.
 All grades will appear on the student's FMU transcript.
 A student with a low grade point average is advised to repeat courses for which a grade of D or F was earned.